zaiisao/Documentation/en/Interactive Broadcast/cloudproxy_unity.md

 ## Implementation

-1. Download [the latest version of the Agora Native SDK](https://docs.agora.io/en/Agora%20Platform/downloads).
-Agora Native SDK v2.4.0 or later supports the cloud proxy.
+1. Download [the latest version of the Agora RTC SDK](https://docs.agora.io/en/Agora%20Platform/downloads).
+Agora RTC SDK v2.4.0 or later supports the cloud proxy.
 2. Integrate the SDK and prepare the development environment.
-For details, see the **Integrate the SDK** guide.
+For details, see the *Quickstart Guide*.
 3. Contact sales@agora.io and provide your App ID, and the information on the regions using the cloud proxy, the concurrent scale, and network operators.
 4. Add the following test IP addresses and ports to your whitelist.